 - Check for local virtual volunteer opportunities – your local United Way is a great place to start your research.
 Many nonprofits need help with web development, social media, accounting, and other tasks that can be done over the computer.

-If you’re planning on doing some Black Friday shopping, look for opportunities like these to give back:
+If you’re planning on doing some Black Friday shopping, look for opportunities like these to give virtual donations:

 - If you’re shopping elsewhere, check out Giving Assistant, which gives you cashback when you shop online and allows you to donate that cashback to the nonprofit of your choice.